Go to Bottom

 conservative); Debra McGrath plays the town's easy going mayor and Derek

-McGrath (no relation) plays the local parish priest who rents the church to
+McGrath (no relation) plays the local Anglican priest who rents the church to

 This TV series enjoyed literally unprecedented publicity before airing --